Emmotes/ic_spoilers/docs/season_3.md

         }
     ],
     "requirements": [],
     "description": {"desc": "Barrowin attacks $amount seconds faster for each stack of Vigilance she has.
-Additionally, when a Champion that is eligible for Healing Word is hit by an Enemy, Barrowin attacks 1 second faster for her next two attacks."}, "id": 1442,
+Additionally, when a Champion that is eligible for Healing Word is hit by an enemy, Barrowin attacks 1 second faster for her next two attacks."}, "id": 1442,
     "flavour_text": "",
     "graphic_id": 4437,